Skip to Content

 • Downtown Paris Historical Walking Tour - Join the Paris Museum for a historical walking tour of the Upper and Lower Town in Paris, Ontario.
 These guided tours are a great way to discover the history and culture of our beautiful community.
 Come out for a stroll with us, and spend a morning soaking in the atmosphere and heritage of the town of Paris.

-• Mount Pleasant Historical Walking Tour -Through the early 1800s, Mount Pleasant was a prosperous and cultured settlement with flourishing farms, inns, mills, schools, a drill hall and commercial establishments.
+• Mount Pleasant Historical Walking Tour (PDF) -Through the early 1800s, Mount Pleasant was a prosperous and cultured settlement with flourishing farms, inns, mills, schools, a drill hall and commercial establishments.
 The walking tour starts at the corner of Mount Pleasant and Burtch Roads, taking you to significant 19th century period houses, churches and sites.
 The road you follow is part of the Long Point Trail, an old Indian trail stretching from the Grand River to Lake Erie.

 Follow us.
 We're social!